 Water Level Trend

-The following chart displays Barrett Lake’s measured water level (in feet below capacity) at the gauge over the last 12 months.
+The following chart displays Barrett Lake’s water level (percent full) over the last 12 months.
 The first measurement of each month is used.